MobileNativeFoundation/XCLogParser/docs/Xcactivitylog Format.md

 This information was first documented by Vincent Isambart in this [blog post](https://techlife.cookpad.com/entry/2017/12/08/124532).

-An `SLF` document starts with the header `SLF0`.
+A `SLF` document starts with the header `SLF0`.
 After the header, the document has a collection of encoded values.
 The SLF encoding format supports these types:

 - Integer
 - Double